lucasgrjn/DeviceLayout.jl/docs/src/schematicdriven/pdks.md

 A DeviceLayout.jl PDK would also define any [`Component`s](@ref SchematicDrivenLayout.AbstractComponent) to be used in building schematics.
 We provide [ExamplePDK](../examples/examplepdk.md) as a module within DeviceLayout.jl as an example.

-One way we recommend organizing your own PDK for use with DeviceLayout.jl is as a single version-controlled repository, with a `MyPDK.jl` package at the top level, defining a module like the above snippet, and independently versioned component packages in a subdirectory.
+One way we recommend organizing your own PDK for use with DeviceLayout.jl is as a single version-controlled repository, with a `MyPDK.jl` package at the top level, defining a module like the above snippet, and component packages in a subdirectory.
 For example:

 ```
 MyPDK/